Democrat and Chronicle

 The Democrat and Chronicle is a daily newspaper serving the greater Rochester, New York, area.
-Headquartered at 245 East Main Street in downtown Rochester, the Democrat and Chronicle operates under the ownership of Gannett.
+Headquartered at 21 Goodway Drive in Henrietta, New York, the Democrat and Chronicle operates under the ownership of USA Today Co.
 The paper's production facility is in Rockaway, New Jersey.
 Since the Times-Union merger in 1997, the Democrat and Chronicle is Rochester's only daily circulated newspaper.

 History

 19th century

 Founded in 1833 as The Balance, the paper eventually became known as the Daily Democrat.
 The Daily Democrat merged with another local paper, the Chronicle, in 1870, to become known as the Democrat and Chronicle.

 20th century

 The paper was purchased by Gannett in 1928.
 Prior to 1959, the newspaper was headquartered at 59-61 E. Main Street, on Rochester's Main Street Bridge.

 From 1928 to 1985, the Democrat and Chronicle was Gannett's flagship paper.
 In 1959, the newspaper relocated to Gannett's headquarters in the Gannett Building at 55 Exchange Boulevard.
 It shared the space with the Rochester Times-Union, an afternoon daily paper.
 Gannett moved its headquarters to Tysons Corner, Virginia, home of USA Today, in 1985.
 Over time, Gannett merged the Times-Union into the Democrat and Chronicle.
 Their staffs were merged in 1992, and the Times-Union circulation ended in 1997.
 That same year, newspaper production was relocated from the Gannett Building to a facility in Greece, New York.